A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Theoretical Findings: Mathematical Formulations of Compositionality

-\textbf{Transformers.} To establish the limitations of LLMs, it is essential to investigate the limitations of transformers, that is their underlying architectural component.
-In this work~\cite{merrill2023parallelism}, the authors assume a specific transformer type, suggesting that their arithmetic precision is logarithmic in the number of input tokens.
+To define the limitations of LLMs, it is essential to investigate the limitations of transformers and their underlying architectural component.
+In this work~\citep{merrill2023parallelism}, the authors assume a specific transformer type, suggesting that their arithmetic precision is logarithmic in the number of input tokens.
 Based on this assumption, they demonstrate that transformers cannot accurately solve linear equalities or check membership in an arbitrary context-free grammar with empty productions.
-Additionally, transformer precision has been studied before in~\cite{dehghani2019universal}.
-They claim that standard transformers have limited precision, implying that transformers cannot handle an infinite input length.
-Another notable theoretical investigation focuses on the activation functions to explain the limitation of the transformer~\cite{perez2018on,dehghani2019universal,Hahn_2020}. \cite{Hahn_2020} analyzes both hard-attention and soft-attention transformers.
+The studies of transformer precision have been explored before in~\citet{dehghani2019universal}.
+They claim that standard transformers have limited precision, implying that they cannot handle an infinite input length. {This conclusion indicates the limitations in of the compositionally of the transformers in terms of the Productivity aspect.} Another notable theoretical investigations focus on the activation functions to explain the limitation of the transformer~\citep{dehghani2019universal,Hahn_2020}. \citet{Hahn_2020} analyzes both hard-attention and soft-attention transformers.
 For hard attention, they prove that the transformer ignores most of the input information diagnosed by the specific modifications applied to the input.
-According to their analysis, it will be impossible for transformers with hard attention to solve problems that require processing the entire input, such as PARITY and logical formula problems.
-However, this conclusion contradicts older papers that state transformers are Turing complete~\cite{perez2018on,JMLR:v22:20-302}.
-To prove Turing completeness, they utilize the strong assumption that the entire input information is accessible using hard attention.
-This leads to a different conclusion, stating that the transformer is capable of computing and accessing the entire internal dense representation.
-When using soft attention, they illustrate that it struggles with solving long input.
-They show that the influence of input on output substantially drops as the input gets longer.
-This is a similar conclusion, using a different approach analyzed in~\cite{dehghani2019universal}.
+According to their analysis, transformers with hard attention will be unable to solve problems that require processing the entire input, such as PARITY and logical formula problems.
+However, this conclusion contradicts older papers that state transformers are Turing complete~\citep{JMLR:v22:20-302}.
+They utilize the strong assumption that all input information is accessible using hard attention to prove Turing completeness.
+This leads to a different conclusion, stating that the transformer can compute and access the entire internal dense representation. \citet{Hahn_2020} also investigate the model's behavior with soft attention.
+They illustrate that Transformers struggle with solving long input by demonstrating the influence of input on output substantially drops as the input gets longer.
+This is a similar conclusion, using a different approach analyzed in an older study of~\citep{dehghani2019universal}. {Based on these analyses, they further confirm the lack of productivity aspect of transformer architecture caused by limited training data lengths.}